Mystics are Always Wrong

 A mystic doesn't write accurately.
-Their facts might be completely off mark.
+Their facts might be completely off-mark.
 To understand mystical writing, you need to understand that a mystic relates to their writing more as an interpretative art than anything else.
-When you look at the 'Yellow Shirt' (Dora Maar) painting by Pablo Picasso, you know for certain that this woman he was painting, definitely did not look like that in real life.
+When you look at the 'Yellow Shirt' (Dora Maar) painting by Pablo Picasso, you know for certain that this woman he was painting definitely did not look like that in real life.
 Her features are exaggerated, surreal, and out of proportion.
 What you are looking at is Picasso's mind.
 His interpretation of that moment in time and his meeting with that fortunate soul.

 The mystic, in a way, is careless.
 They paint in a hurry.
 They attempt to capture a moment of feeling, a flash of inspiration, a thoughtless instant of a divine epiphany.
 They are not concerned with the details.
 They describe a state of being; they do not document or capture a coherent form of reality.

-When reading the words of a mystic, don't look for accuracy, it is futile.
+When reading the words of a mystic, don't search for accuracy; it is futile.
 Look for inspiration, to be touched at your core.
 Judge their art if you must, but as you would a painting, a sculpture.
-Judge their effect or lack there of to your being, to your life and choices.
+Judge their effect or lack thereof on your soul, your life, and your choices.
 When visiting the museum, you are looking to feel and not so much to understand.
 You are hoping to be moved, and not so much, or at least not only, to have your intellect stimulated.

-If you read through the mystical writings of a mystic looking to understand, to "extract" the tools you might employ for your spiritual growth, trust me my friend, you are missing the point.
+If you read through the mystical writings of a mystic looking to understand, to "extract" the tools you might employ for your spiritual growth, trust me, my friend, you are missing the point.
 Look elsewhere.
-Read philosophers, religious thinkers and thought innovators.
+Read philosophers, religious thinkers, and thought innovators.
 Mystical writings are not purposeful; they can't help you reach anywhere.
 They are meaningful, yes, but only because it is you who give them meaning.